 Irritable Bowel Syndrome

-is a gastrointestinal disorder of gut-brain interaction characterized by recurrent abdominal pain associated with altered bowel habit in the absence of organic disease.
+Irritable Bowel Syndrome (or IBS) is a gastrointestinal disorder of the gut-brain interaction characterized by symptoms of recurrent abdominal pain associated with altered bowel habit (constipation, diarrhhoea or both) in the absence of organic disease.

-While the exact pathophysiology of irritable bowel syndrome (IBS) remains unknown, it has been proposed that disturbances in the intestinal nerves that affect motility and perception of intestinal stretching may result in symptoms.
+While the exact cause of IBS remains unknown, it has been proposed that disturbances in the intestinal nerves that affect motility and perception of intestinal stretching may result in symptoms.
 Causes of these disturbances may depend on the interaction of several factors including genetics, psychosocial factors (e.g. anxiety, depression), and post-inflammatory changes after a gastrointestinal infection (e.g. gastroenteritis).

 IBS is diagnosed by a doctor, after the exclusion of other conditions and cause of symptoms.